John Thurso: The hereditary peer who became an MP

 "It was one of those things I had never thought about until then.
 The idea of actually going home again and living at home as a constituency MP, and doing something to help the area - it was something I wanted to do.

 "I thought I would spend the rest of my life wondering 'what if' otherwise.
-The rest is history."'My own boss'
+The rest is history."

 Mr Thurso took the seat, retaining it in 2005 and 2010.